MeganL314/Donahue_Lab_StandaloneTools/README.md

 <details>
 <summary> Heatmap_BubblePlot.R </summary>

 **Description:** Generates heatmaps and bubble plots.
-Useful for exploring up/down regulation of pathways or other high-dimensional data. *Coming soon.*
+Useful for exploring up/down regulation of pathways or other high-dimensional data.

-**Visualizations:** Heatmap and bubble plots *Coming soon.*
+**Visualizations:** Heatmap and bubble plots

 </details>